aabbtree77/aabbtree77.github.io/main.md

 PostDoc Chronicles 1: Los Angeles, 2008-2009.
 A failure, though rank arguments and Eq.
 30 came up somewhat unexpectedly.
 The ability to linearize a problem and investigate its Jacobian structure is underrated, but I could not make it into a bigger program.
-The modified Thomson problem looks hopeless, but these highly elegant problems are given to us for a reason.

 <br>